dwyl/dwylbot/README.md

 #### Install ngrok

 Install [ngrok](https://ngrok.com).
-If you have homebrew, you can do this by running `brew install ngrok`
+If you have homebrew, you can do this by running `brew cask install ngrok`

 Then in your terminal enter `ngrok http 4000` to generate an SSH between your localhost:4000 and ngrok.io.
 Copy the http ngrok URL that appears in your terminal.
 Paste this URL into the webhook URL input of your GitHub app settings followed by '/event/new'.
 Update your other GitHub app settings as follows: